UAws/CV-3315-Is-All-You-Need/README.md

 </tbody>
 </table>
 </div>
 <div align="center"><b>Table 1.
 Overall Result.
 The symbol * indicates that the model did not pretrained on Cityscape dataset. ● indicates that the model is pretrained and ○ means the opposite.
 Encoders are pretrained on ImageNet and decoders are pretrained on Cityscape.
 CWD, T, S represent channel-wise distillation, Teacher and Student respectively.
-The last row is a future task and will be discuss in Section 4.</b></div>
+The last row is a future task and will be discuss in Section 4.</b></div> <br><br>
 <h2 id="experiment-workflow">3.2 Experiment Workflow</h2>
 <p>We implement our experiments with PyTorch and MMSegmentation <span
 class="citation" data-cites="pytorch mmseg2020"></span> open-source